tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <from></from>
 <james {% include timecode %}>

-<mark>In 1950, many politicians, journalists, and citizens thought that homosexuals actually posed more of a threat to National Security than communists.</mark> <mark>One columnist argued:</mark>
+<mark>In 1950, many politicians, journalists, and citizens thought that homosexuals actually posed more of a threat to national security than Communists.</mark> <mark>One columnist argued:</mark>

 <u>[Quote on screen, audio distorted]:</u>